guanchuwang/InterSAD/README.md

 Appropriate interactions are needed to interact with the systems and identify those with abnormal responses.
 Detecting system-wise anomalies is a challenging task due to several reasons including:

-- how to formally define the system-wise anomaly detection problem.
+- how to formally define the system-wise anomaly detection problem?
 - how to find the effective activation signal for interacting with systems to progressively collect the data and learn the detector?
 - how to guarantee stable training in such a non-stationary scenario with real-time interactions?
 To address the challenges, we propose InterSAD (Interactive System-wise Anomaly Detection)?